 We take the flight to Chandigarh.
 Upon arrival we depart for Narkanda (180 kms - 6 hours).
-We halt at the picturesque resort in Narkanda.
+We halt at the picturesque resort.

-We'd be staying at the Kinner Camps at Sangla.
-At a height of 2,700 mts the Camp are surrounded by towering mountains on all sides, and is on the banks of the Baspa river that surges through the valley.
-Dinner and overnight stay at the Kinner Camps.
+We'll be staying at Kinner Camps at Sangla.
+At a height of 2,700 mts the camp is surrounded by towering mountains on all sides, and is on the banks of the Baspa river that surges through the valley.
+Dinner and overnight stay at Kinner Camps.

-DAY 3 – 29th May - VISIT TO CHITKUL VILLAGE AND RAKCHHAM
+DAY 5 – 5th Sept : VISIT TO RAKCHAM & CHITKUL VILLAGE

 We visit Chitkul village, about 28 kms away from Sangla Valley at an altitude of 3450 mtrs.
 Chitkul is the last inhabited place in India before the Indo-Tibet border.
 The magical beauty which this village offers is unmatched and incomparable.
 Chitkul remains closed in winters, and is extremely famous for its potatoes in the whole world.
 From Chitkul, a short trek takes you to Nagasti, the last civilian outpost on the Indo-China border.
 Evening you are free to explore the surroundings.

-Just 60 km from the camp, it can take over 3 hours to reach.
+Just 60 km from the camp, it can take over 3 hours to reach Kalpa.
 The drive is through the beautiful lands of Karcham, Powari and Recong Peo.
 Besides the amazing close-up view of the Kinner Kailash range, Kalpa also offers a wonderful market walk.